tsproisl/Pareidoscope/README.md

 `pareidoscope_associated_structures` are in the same node-link format as the query graphs and can be visualized with the program `pareidoscope_draw_graphs`.
-Note that this requires that Graphviz and the Python package PyDotPlus are installed on your computer.
+Note that this requires that Graphviz and the Python package [pydot](https://github.com/erocarrera/pydot) are installed on your computer.

 Here is an example for invoking the program (use the option `-h` for detailed usage information):